Updated: Oct 1, 2022

 Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.

 Drawing upon my yoga practice and deep interest in wellness, I was determined to balance being busy by taking care of myself.
 It’s not that I wanted to add more tasks to my overflowing plate, but that in order to continue to do all the things I was doing, I needed to nourish and nurture myself so that I could continue to serve others.

 Taking care of so many people and so many things in my life, more self-care was just what I needed.
 I dedicated time every day to self-care, testing and experimenting with several practices.
 I developed a self-care routine that met my needs.
 I noticed that when I gave to myself, I could give so much more to others.
 I was more loving, compassionate, gentle, kind, loving and tolerant.
 Things seemed to flow more easily and gracefully.

 I was inspired enough by being a busy working mom and maintaining my self-care practices that I was compelled to write a book about my experience so that I could help inspire other busy moms to do the same.

-This book offers a raw and authentic account of the tools and techniques that helped me stay present with my many roles and responsibilities as a full-time working mom.
-The writing prompts, yoga poses, breathing exercises, meditations and other self-care practices that fill the pages help me live well as a busy mom.
+108 Yoga and Self-Care Practices for Busy Mamas offers a raw, authentic account of the tools and techniques that help me stay present with my many roles and responsibilities as a full-time working mom.
+The writing prompts, yoga poses, breathing exercises, meditations and other self-care practices that fill these pages help me live well as a busy mom.
 They can help you, too.

 I am deeply connected to the number 108 because of its spiritual significance.